AI Training & Customization

 Why does fine-tuning on one workspace's W-9 improve results for another workspace?

 When a PDF is processed, a field-based hash is computed from the form's field structure.
 Two uploads of the same W-9 produce the same hash.
 Fine-tuning outcomes are stored against this hash rather than against a workspace-specific form ID.
-Consequently, when the system resolves field recognition hints at fill time, it retrieves the best available hints for that hash — regardless of which workspace originally ran the fine-tuning.
-This architecture means heavily-used government forms accumulate community fine-tuning over time without each workspace paying the full processing cost.
+When the system resolves field recognition hints at fill time, it retrieves the best available hints for that hash - regardless of which workspace originally ran the fine-tuning.
+This means heavily-used government forms accumulate community fine-tuning over time without each workspace paying the full processing cost.

 What happens if fine-tuning fails partway through?